-Use Form 4952 to figure the amount of investment interest expense you can deduct for 1999 and the amount, if any, you can carry forward to future years.
-Your investment interest expense deduction is limited to your net investment income.
+Use Form 4952 to figure the amount of investment interest expense you can deduct for 2000 and the amount you can carry forward to future years.
+Your investment interest expense deduction is limited to your net investment

-For more details, see Pub.
+For additional information, see Pub.
 550, Investment Income and Expenses.